 “Really, princess,” Rira said.
 “We’re honored to meet with you.
 And curious at your intentions in our city.
 You’ve been making quite a stir.”

 Vivenna regarded them with a flat expression.
 Finally, she sighed.
-“You all know that war is coming.
-That is why I am here.”
+“You all know that war is coming.”

 Rira nodded.
 The more scraggly man on the right, however, shook his head.
 “I’m not convinced there will be war.
 Not yet.”